-3. Click on the + button next to the select page, then choose the Select tool.
-Move your cursor on the first advert and hold command/control +1 to zoom out on the selection.
-Now you can select the whole container of the advert, click on the first advert to select the container.
-The next adverts will be highlighted in yellow, click on the next one as well to select all the listings.
+- Click on the + button next to "Select page" and choose a Select command.
+Move your cursor onto the first listing and hold CTRL key (CMD on Mac) +1 to zoom out on the selection.
+Now that you can select the whole container of the listing, click on the first listing to select the container.
+The other listings will be highlighted in yellow; click on the next one as well to select all the listings.
 You may need to do this multiple times to select all of the listings.

-9. Click on the + button next to If conditional command and add a Scroll command.
-In the configuration, check the box Align to bottom.
-If the listingValue is 1 then the conditional command will proceed and scroll down the page to load more adverts.
-This process will be repeated based on the value of $createArray(x).
+- Click on the + button next to "Select container" command and add a Scroll command.
+In the configuration, choose the "Align to bottom" radio button.
+If the listingValue is 1 then the conditional command will proceed and scroll down the page to load more products.

 - To tell ParseHub to repeat this template, hold the Shift key while hovering over the Scroll command and click the + button that appears.
 Choose a Go to template command and set it up so that it stays on the current page and repeats the template where the scroll is (ie. the main_template).

 - If we ran our project as is, ParseHub would stop after the first scroll because by default, ParseHub does not visit pages that it has already scraped.
 We can disable this feature by going to our template settings and disabling "No duplicates".